-Ysgol Carreglefn and Ysgol Llanfechell are both classed in the School Organisation Code as rural schools.
-Therefore, it is possible that the proposal could have more effect on individuals due to social and economic circumstances.
 The Council will attempt to mitigate this risk by working with the community in Carreglefn with a view to ensuring the long-term future of the Carreglefn school building.

 2.2 Information Gathering - Welsh Language Standards and the Welsh Language Measure (Wales) 2011 Does this proposal ensure that the Welsh language is treated no less favourably than the English language, in accordance with the Council's Welsh Language Policy?
 Yes - this is assessed separately in the Welsh Language Impact Assessment part of this document Is there an opportunity here to offer more opportunities for people to learn and / or use the Welsh language on a day-to-day basis?
 Ysgol Carreglefn, and Ysgol Llanfechell are Welsh Medium schools, with both being in category 3 in terms of language category (where Welsh is the main language for the school, the school has a strong Welsh ethos, and all pupils will be supported to use the Welsh language inside and outside the classroom).
 There would therefore be no change in the language category.
 As at January 2023 (PLASC), only 10% of pupils from Ysgol Carreglefn speak Welsh at home, whereas 48% of pupils from Llanfechell speak Welsh at home.
 The proposal could therefore present more opportunities for pupils from Carreglefn to immerse themselves in the Welsh Language with other Welsh speaking pupils at Ysgol Llanfechell.
-Will this area of work proactively offer services Yes - this is assessed separately in the Language Impact Assessment section of this in Welsh for users? document
+Will this area of work proactively offer services in Welsh for users?
+Yes - this is assessed separately in the Language Impact Assessment section of this document

-Is this proposal likely to protect and promote the Realisation of the proposal would protect and promote the W elsh language within Ysgo Welsh language within communities?
+APPENDIX 2 Is this proposal likely to protect and promote the Poplication of the proposal would protect and promote the Wolch language within Vago this proposal likely to protect and promote the Realisation of the proposal would protect and promote the Welsh language within Ysgullanguage within communities?
 Llanfechell and within the area of Carreglefn and Llanfechell.
-2.3 Information Gathering - Human Rights Act 1998 (The 16 basic rights are listed in section 7).
+2.3 Information Gathering - Human Rights s Act 1998 (The 16 basic rights are listed in section 7).
 Are there any Human Rights issues?
 If so, what are they?
 No Human Rights issues have been identified.
 2.4 Information Gathering - Well-Being of Future Generations (Wales) Act 2015 - see section 8 Does this proposal meet any of the seven A prosperous Wales Yes national well-being goals outlined in the Well- A resilient Wales Yes being of Future Generations (Wales) Act 2015?
-A healthier Wales Yes A more equal Wales Yes A Wales of cohesive communities Yes A Wales of vibrant culture and thriving Welsh language Yes A globally responsible Wales Yes 2.5 Information Gathering - Engagement / Consultation What has been done to date in terms of involvement and consultation about this proposal? his 2024 to seek a decision to publish a Statutory Notice for this proposal, in line with the process outlined within the School Organisation Code.
-A Statutory Notice was published on 1 March 2024, and stakeholders were given until 2 April 2024 to object to the proposal (referred to as the objection period).
-The Council will publish a summary of statutory objections, and its response to those objections, before the Executive decides to either approve, reject or amend the proposal.
-What other information have you used to inform your assessment?
-If so, please detail: , ethnicity, and language in, and Ysgol Llanfechell and
+A healthier Wales Yes A more equal Wales Yes A Wales of cohesive communities Yes A Wales of vibrant culture and thriving Welsh language Yes A globally responsible Wales Yes 2.5 Information Gathering - Engagement / Consultation What has been done to date in terms of involvement and consultation about this proposal?
+2024 to seek a decision to publish a Statutory Notice for this proposal.
+2024 to seek a decision to publish a Statutory Notice for this proposal. oposal, in line with the proces cice was published on 1 March to the proposal (referred to a of statutory objections, and it wither approve, reject or amen What other information have you used to inform your assessment?
+If so, please detail: Gender balance, Additional Learning Needs (ALN) data, ethnicity, and language Questionnaires were sent to the Headteachers of Ysgol Carreglefn, and Ysgol Llanfechell and the information they supplied is included in this assessment.
+A questionnaire was sent to Mechell Community Council, and the information provided by them has been included within this assessment.
+Are there any gaps in the information collected to date?
+No gaps identified at this stage.
+If so, how will these be addressed?